poolshark-protocol/docs/site/content/docs/modules/predadex.en.md

 # PredaDex Module

-The PredaDex module gives users a way to perform a swap request though PredaDex, which is a full on-chain DEX aggregator, thus allowing users to set their own parameters for a swap on a list of dexes.
-The cost of this method is greater than that of a normal user performing a swap with the DEX directly, because there is an increased cost to perform the request, ontop of performing the swap call.
+The PredaDex module gives users a way to perform a swap request though PredaDex, which is a full on-chain DEX aggregator, thus allowing users to set their own parameters for a swap on a list of community-selected DEXes.
+The cost of this method is greater than that of a normal user performing a swap with the DEX directly because there is an increased cost to perform the request on top of performing the swap call.